 In 1972, the José Guadalupe Posada Museum was opened in the city of Aguascalientes.
 It contains some original printed plates with which he created his graphic images as well as some examples of his work.
 The museum is located next to a 18th century baroque Church and the museum itself is located in what was the priest's cloisters and residence.
 There are numerous Youtube videos (in Spanish) of the museum.

-If you are interested in viewing more of Posada's art work, you might want to visit José Guadalupe Posada.
-This site is operated by the University of Austin.
+If you are interested in viewing more of Posada's art work, you might want to visit José Guadalupe Posada, a site operated by the University of Austin.

 If you are interested in this topic, you might be interested in these topics.
 What is Día de Muertos? and Día de Muertos Decorations.